23.4 C

 “My dad loved many things,” Merci said.
 “At the forefront were his family & friends, music, and Scotland.
 He continued doing shows up until the very end, just the way he wanted.”

 Paul expressed admiration for his collaborator, describing him as “a world-class professional” whose vocals were “a force of nature — soulful, from the heart, and legendary every single night.”
-He further stated that working with “a vocalist who worked with icons like Carlos Santana and Jeff Beck compliment my guitar playing is something I will carry with me forever.”
+He further stated that “having a vocalist who worked with icons like Carlos Santana and Jeff Beck, complements my guitar playing, is something I will carry with me forever.”

 Tributes Pour In